aprilorange/cnvm/README.md

 cnvm install <VERSION>
 # Uninstall a specific version of Node, the current using version cannot be removed
 cnvm uninstall <VERSION>
-# Use a specific version of Node and set it as default, if the version does not esist then install it first
+# Use a specific version of Node and set it as default, if the version does not exist then install it first
 cnvm use <VERSION>
 ```